Australian Football League draft: Priority draft pick rule

 The priority draft picks were first introduced in the 1993 AFL draft as a special assistance rule to aid teams that consistently perform poorly to obtain additional early draft selections.

 Under the rules in place since the 2012 season, priority draft picks are given out to struggling teams at the discretion of the AFL Commission.
 This replaced a system in which a priority draft pick was automatically given to team whose win–loss record fell below a pre-defined value; this had become controversial, and there were accusations by commentators that teams out of finals contention would tank at the end of the season to gain access to the additional draft picks, although the AFL itself never brought such accusations against any club.

 Zone Allocation rule

 Northern Club Academies: GWS, Sydney, Gold Coast and Brisbane all have club-based academies that help develop talented athletes, sometimes from before they’re teenagers, into AFL prospects in markets where the code isn’t seen as the No. 1 sport.
 The four clubs have priority access to those players via a bidding system.

 Next Generation Academies: Clubs outside of New South Wales and Queensland have established academies with players from multicultural and Indigenous backgrounds, meaning they have priority access to the players they’ve developed via a bidding system.
-Note: Clubs that have existing links to NGA players are now unable to match bids inside the top 40 selections on the prospects they’ve developed due to a recent AFL rule change.